Home About Competition Technology Volunteer

 Our Technology

-We develop and test KNSB hybrid propulsion systems built in Jamaica.
-Our 29mm motors are designed, manufactured, and validated by our own research team.
+We develop and test KNSB composite propulsion systems built in Jamaica.
+Our 34 mm F-class motors are designed, manufactured, and validated by our own research team.

 View Technology